-In the past it was considered to be difficult to generate elongational flow in mixing devices.
-It turns out, however, that this is not the case.
-The new dispersive (CRD) mixers developed by Chris Rauwendaal (2-4) create elongational flow two ways, see figure 2.
-By using a slanted pushing flight flank so that the material is stretched as it is forced through the flight clearance and by using tapered slots in the flights.
+In the past it was considered to be difficult to generate elongational flow in single screw extruders.
+However, this is not the case at all.
+There are at least two simple ways in which elongational flow can be achieved in single screw extruders.

+One is by using a slanted pushing flight flank so that the material is stretched as it is forced through the flight clearance.
+The other way is by using tapered slots in the flights.
 The tapered slot accelerates the fluid as it flows through the slots and thus creates elongational deformation.
 The dashed arrows in figure 2 indicate the screw velocity, the solid arrows indicate the melt velocity relative to the screw.